hjake123/pulsetech/README.md

 Alternatively, `./gradlew.bat init` should be sufficient to set up the build environment.

 Once set up, use the `build` gradle task to compile everything.
-You should then use `runData` to create the generated data files (e.g. reaction advancements).
+You should then use `runData` to create the generated data files.
 Once that is done, use the `jar` gradle task to create the mod file in `build/libs`.

 The `runClient` task is also quite useful for testing the mod. `runServer` also works, but you need to log in using an account, so you cannot log into the debug server using the debug client.